Complete Dynamic Logic of Communicating Hybrid Programs: Introduction

-This article follows the logic of multi-dynamical systems principle \cite{DBLP:conf/cade/Platzer16,DBLP:books/sp/Platzer18} in order to tame the analytic complexity and disentangle the mixed effects of discrete, continuous, and parallel system dynamics, which would otherwise be overwhelming.
-The article studies the \emph{dynamic logic of communicating hybrid programs \dLCHP} \cite{Brieger2023}, which extends differential dynamic logic \dL for hybrid systems \cite{DBLP:journals/jar/Platzer08, DBLP:journals/jar/Platzer17, DBLP:books/sp/Platzer18} with the ability to model and verify parallelism. \emph{Communicating hybrid programs (CHPs)} are a compositional model for parallel interactions of cyber-physical systems (CPSs).
-Given programs~$\alpha, \beta$, \eg modeling individual cars or robots, the parallel composition $\alpha \parOp \beta$ models their simultaneous evolution during which $\alpha$ and $\beta$ may communicate via lossless instantaneous channels (others can be modeled).
-Every parallel program that contains a channel has to participate in communication along that channel, \iest needs to agree with the other participants on a common value and time for each communication.
-For compositional verification of parallelism, \dLCHP blends the dynamic logic \cite{Pratt1976, Harel1979,Harel_et_al_2000} setup of \dL \cite{DBLP:journals/jar/Platzer08,DBLP:journals/jar/Platzer17,DBLP:books/sp/Platzer18} with assumption-commitment (ac) reasoning \cite{Misra1981,AcHoare_Zwiers,deRoever2001}.
-The ac-box modality $[ \alpha ] \ac \psi$ introduced for this purpose complements the reachability modality $[ \alpha ] \psi$ stating that the promise $\psi$ is true of all worlds reachable by program $\alpha$.
-The assumption $\A$ limits all possible incoming communication while the commitment $\Commit$ is a promise about all outgoing communication.
-The main subject of this article is a modular, compositional, and sound Hilbert-type proof calculus for \dLCHP.
-We prove completeness and stress the modal logic perspective taken to achieve a graceful embedding of ac-reasoning into dynamic logic.
+The \emph{dynamic logic of communicating hybrid programs \dLCHP}~\cite{Brieger2023} extends differential dynamic logic \dL for hybrid systems~\cite{DBLP:journals/jar/Platzer08, DBLP:journals/jar/Platzer17, DBLP:books/sp/Platzer18} with support to model and verify parallelism. \emph{Communicating hybrid programs (CHPs)} are a compositional model for parallel interactions of hybrid systems.
+Given CHPs~$\alpha, \beta$, \eg modeling cars or robots, the parallel composition $\alpha \parOp \beta$ models their simultaneous evolution during which~$\alpha$ and~$\beta$ may communicate synchronously via channels (loss and delay can be modeled).
+For compositional verification, \dLCHP blends the dynamic logic \cite{Pratt1976, Harel1979,Harel_et_al_2000} setup of \dL with assumption-commitment~(ac) reasoning~\cite{Misra1981,AcHoare_Zwiers,deRoever2001} to enable mutual abstraction of parallel program effects.
+The ac-box $[ \alpha ] \ac \psi$ introduced for this purpose complements the safety modality $[ \alpha ] \psi$ stating that the promise~$\psi$ holds in all worlds reachable by program $\alpha$, where the assumption $\A$ limits the possible incoming communication while the commitment $\Commit$ is a promise about all outgoing communication.